coding-in-the-wild/just-login-core/README.md

 ##Events

-`authentication initiated` is emitted when beginAuthentication is called.
+`"authentication initiated"` is emitted when beginAuthentication is called.
 (Which should be when the user clicks the "login" button.)

 	jlc.on('authentication initiated', function (obj) {
 		console.log(object.token)